Spookyfish: Plot

 Cartman has skipped class, but shows up at the bus stop to meet the boys when they get off the bus, wearing a goatee and acting strangely agreeable.
 Cartman explains that he missed school that day because he was taking care of the house for his mother, who has the flu.
 The boys are shocked and confused at this news coming from the normally obnoxious and uncaring Cartman.
 Later, Stan arrives home, where his mother, Sharon Marsh, tells him that his Aunt Flo has come to visit.
 Aunt Flo gives Stan's sister Shelley a huge stereo system and gives Stan a goldfish in a bowl.
 Stan doesn't like the fish and finds it spooky because of the way it stares at him, but Sharon insists that he put it in his room.

 The next morning at the bus stop, Stan and Kyle expect to meet the new version of Cartman.
 However, Cartman arrives in his normal obnoxious mood.
 That night, it is stormy, and the nice version of Cartman appears at Kenny's house to deliver some provisions for the storm.
 Stan is in bed, trying to sleep despite being repeatedly terrorized by the fish.
 Despite what Stan says, Sharon remains unconvinced that there is any trouble until Stan finds a dead body on the floor.
 Sharon believes that Stan is the murderer, and hides the body by burying it in the backyard instead of reporting it.
 Stan, Kyle, and Kenny discover that the two personalities of Cartman are in fact two separate people.
 Chef tells the boys that the kinder version of Cartman is from a parallel universe and that Stan's fish must be from the same world.
 Stan, Kyle, and the kind Cartman track down the Ancient Indian Burial Ground Pet Store, where they find the portal to the alternate universe.

-Kenny was grabbed by the fish while the boys were standing around, dragged into the fishbowl head first and then spun around violently, first with his feet sticking out, then the water turned red, his feat got pulled in, and then he was ejected from the bowl just in time for Sharon to find Kenny lying dead on the ground with one of his eyes missing and his signature rats eating him.
-In true SP form, the boys never even notice.
+Kenny is grabbed by the fish while the boys are standing around, dragged into the fishbowl head first and spun around violently, first with his feet sticking out, then the water turning red from the blood, his feet being pulled in, and finally being ejected from the bowl just in time for Sharon to find Kenny lying dead on the ground with one of his eyes missing and his signature rats eating him.

 After returning the fish to the owner, the boys leave, just as Stan and Kyle from the evil world arrive to retrieve their Cartman.
 They align with the regular Cartman, and the trio find the regular Stan and Kyle along with Evil Cartman.
 The evil Stan and Kyle have a gun that sends things back to the alternate world, which is used on them by regular Stan.
 Stan and Kyle attempt to send their Cartman to the parallel universe, so they can retain the friendly Cartman, but the regular Cartman tricks them by saying something he wouldn't normally say.